skazamm/skazamm/README.md

 ### 👨‍💻 About Me

 - 🎓 **3rd Year BSIT Student**
-- 🤖 **Exploring AI:** Currently working on various projects with AI integration
+- 🤖 **Currently Exploring AI:** Currently working on various projects with AI integration
 - 🧠 **Curiosity-Driven:** Deep sense of wonder about Artificial Intelligence
-- 🛠️ **System Builder:** I love solving real-world/personal problems by creating useful systems
+- 🛠️ I love solving real-world/personal problems by creating useful systems
 - 🌱 **Self-Improvement:** Always in pursuit of growth and being as useful as I can be

 ---